wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-how-to-monitor.md

 The **Redis metrics** blade has **Monitoring** charts that display cache metrics.
 Each chart can be customized by adding or removing metrics and changing the reporting interval.
 For viewing and configuring operations and alerts, the **Redis Cache** blade has an **Operations** section that displays cache **Events** and **Alert rules**.

-## Enable cache diagnostics
+## <a name="enable-cache-diagnostics" id="EnableDiagnostics"></a>Enable cache diagnostics

+>[AZURE.NOTE] If you want to enable cache diagnostics in Azure China, you need to set the `rdb-storage-connection-string` with Azure PowerShell or Azure CLI.

 Azure Redis Cache provides you the ability to have diagnostics data stored in a storage account so you can use any tools you want to access and process the data directly.
-In order for cache diagnostics to be collected, stored, and displayed in the Azure Portal, a storage account must be configured.
+In order for cache diagnostics to be collected, stored, and displayed in the Azure portal, a storage account must be configured.
 Caches in the same region and subscription share the same diagnostics storage account, and when the configuration is changed it applies to all caches in the subscription that are in that region.

 To enable and configure cache diagnostics, navigate to the **Redis Cache** blade for your cache instance.
 If diagnostics are not yet enabled, a message is displayed instead of a diagnostics chart.